Columbia County, Florida: Railroads

 Columbia County has at least three existing railroad lines.
 The primary one is a Florida Gulf & Atlantic Railroad line formerly owned by CSX, Seaboard System Railroad, Seaboard Coastline Industries and Seaboard Air Line Railroad that served Amtrak's Sunset Limited until it was truncated to New Orleans in 2005 by Hurricane Katrina.
 Lake City (Amtrak station) was Columbia County's only active railroad station until that point.
 Until 1971, Lake City was a stop on the Louisville and Nashville and Seaboard Coast Line's Gulf Wind (New Orleans - Jacksonville).
 The Seaboard Air Line operated this and another passenger train in each direction through Lake City until 1966 or 1967.
-Another one is owned by the Georgia Southern and Florida Railway, and runs along US 41 from Lake City through Hamilton County.
+Another one is owned by Norfolk Southern Railway's Navair District (originally the Georgia Southern and Florida Railway), and runs along US 41 from Lake City through Hamilton County.
 A third line runs along SR 100 into Union County.